-Today, the Boxster roadster stands as the embodiment of Porsche's core sports car philosophy.
-Redesigned for the current model year, the latest iteration is the most powerful, luxurious and fuel efficient Boxster ever, but it stays true to the time-honored formula that made its forbears special.
+Today, the Boxster and Boxster S roadsters stand as the embodiment of Porsche's core sports car philosophy.
+Recently redesigned from A to Z, the latest iteration is the most powerful, luxurious and fuel efficient Boxster ever, but it stays true to the time-honored formula that made its forbears special.

-Available as the standard Boxster discussed herein as well as the more powerful Boxster S, the mid-engined drop-top rides on an all-new platform that's marginally longer and wider than that of the previous model.
-Torsional rigidity is up by 40 percent with the new architcture and weight is down by as much as 77 pounds through the increased use of aluminum body panels, with handling benefitting from both improvements.
+The mid-engined drop-top rides on an all-new platform that's marginally longer and wider than that of the previous model.
+Torsional rigidity is up by 40 percent with the new architecture and weight is down by as much as 77 pounds through the increased use of aluminum body panels, with handling benefiting from both improvements.

 The standard transmission is a six-speed row-it-yourself gearbox, while Porsche's quick-shifting seven-speed Porsche Doppelkupplungsgetriebe (PDK) dual-clutch automatic is available as an option.
 Fuel economy is rated at 22/32 city/highway mpg for the PDK and 20/30 mpg with the stick.

 The result of the Boxster's new, lighter body and more powerful engine is a zero-to-60 time of 5.4 seconds (with PDK), or 5.5 seconds with the standard manual transmission.